Vexcited/express-multidomain-static/README.md

 ## Explaining with an example

-Imagine you have deployed your disk `/dev/sda1` to this domain `assets.example.com`.
+Imagine you have a folder at `/home/static/domains` and you own the domain `assets.example.com`.

 How can you upload content to it ?
-- Use the API with your authentication token stored in `token.json`.
+- Use the API with your authentication token stored in `token.json`, in the header of the request (`"Authorization": "Bearer <TOKEN>"`)
   - Simply make a `POST` request to `/data/your_file_name.json` with a `application/json` content-type body which contains the data of what you want to upload (`{ "content": "base64_string_here" }`).
   - It's uploaded !
 You can now access it with `/raw/your_file_name.json` or `/data/your_file_name.json`.
-- Use an FTP and paste files into the domain's folder.
+- Use an FTP and upload files into the domain's folder.
-  - **Example** - You deployed the disk `/dev/sda1` which is mounted at `/mnt/my_external_disk`.
-  - In this example, you'll upload your files to `/mnt/my_external_disk/assets.example.com`.
+  - In this example, you'll upload your files to `/home/static/domains/assets.example.com`.
   - You can now access these files with `/raw/your_file_name.fileExtension` or `/data/your_file_name.fileExtension`.

 ## API

 We'll use `domain.com` hostname, for these examples. \
-Also imagine you have a `image.png` in `/mnt/my_disk/domain.com` and `random_name.json` in `/mnt/my_disk/domain.com/products`.
+Also imagine you have a `image.png` in `/home/static/domains/domain.com` and `random_name.json` in `/home/static/domains/domain.com/products`.

 ### `GET /raw/:fileName[?folder=/]`